 I can’t get an appointment.
 Can I still get help on my assignment?

 Put your name on our Waitlist.
 Also, you can bring your work to The Writing Room.
 Generally, we find that students who use the Waitlist are very successful in getting last minute appointments.
 Find out more here.

 What should I bring to a writing centre appointment?

 Please bring your assignment sheet and your student card.
-If you are bringing a draft, part-draft, outline, or drafted notes, bring them in hard copy.
+If you are bringing a draft, part-draft, outline, or drafted notes, bring them in hard copy (bring your computer instead during 2020-21 school year).
 Depending on what you want to work on, you may also find it useful to bring your readings.

 Can I bring job application materials (my resume and cover letter) to a Writing Centre appointment?